pnp/custom-learning-office-365/README.md

+> [!IMPORTANT]
+> Dear users: Read our announcement for an important update on the future of Microsoft 365 learning pathways: [Driving Adoption Blog](https://aka.ms/M365LPUpdate).

 # Microsoft 365 learning pathways

 Train employees with Microsoft 365 learning pathways, a digital, customizable learning solution that helps customers transform their organization.
 Microsoft 365 learning pathways provides: